Shlomo Dovrat: Career

 Like many Israeli high tech entrepreneurs, Dovrat served in the Israel Defense Forces's Unit 8200.
 The first publicly traded company that Dovrat managed was Oshap, who went public on Wall Street in the mid-1980s.
 Dovrat managed Oshap business in Belgium, then at the age of 26 he became its CEO.
 In early 1999, SunGard bought Oshap for $220 million in a stock swap deal.
 Dovrat netted about $40 million from the sale.

 Shlomo Dovrat founded Tecnomatix and served as its CEO and president from 1983 to 1995.
 He served as chairman until December 2001 and as a director until the company was eventually sold to UGS in 2005.

 In 2000, Dovrat co-founded Viola Ventures.

-Dovrat currently serves on the board of directors of a number of portfolio companies, including Outbrain, ironSource, Optimal+, Worthy and Cellwize.
+Dovrat currently serves on the board of directors of a number of portfolio companies, including Outbrain, ironSource, Optimal+, Worthy, Lightricks and Cellwize.

 Dovrat has also served as chairman of ECI Telecom from 2002 until the sale of the company in 2007 for $1.25 billion.

 Dovrat chaired the panel that handed out the first Israel Prize for Hi-Tech.